 Threats

-The massive fall in the Cod fish population has been caused by overfishing, but other extremely significant issues are to blame for its inability to rebound.
+The massive fall in the Cod population has been caused by overfishing, but other extremely significant issues are to blame for its inability to rebound.
 One issue of concern is the destruction of their habitat.
-The “bottom trawling” method of fishing, which involves searching the sea floor for fish, reduces the Cod’s food sources and makes it harder for juvenile cod to remain on the bottom, thereby making them easy targets for other fish.
+The “bottom trawling” method of fishing, which involves searching the sea floor for fish, reduces the Cod’s food sources and makes it harder for juvenile cod to remain on the bottom, making them easy targets for other fish.

 The population drop is also probably caused by pollution and climatic factors.
-The failure of the Cod fish population to rebound is attributed to certain types of seals, which are the Cod’s natural predators.
+The failure of the Cod population to rebound is attributed to certain types of seals, which are the Cod’s natural predators.

-- Cod fish can have a lifespan of 20-25 years.
+- Cod can have a lifespan of 20-25 years.

-- Due to human hunting, Atlantic Cod fish are in danger of going extinct and are thus considered vulnerable.
+- Due to human hunting, Atlantic Cod are in danger of going extinct and are thus considered vulnerable.

-- Cod fish can grow up to 51 in and 77 lbs.
+- Cod can grow up to 51 in and 77 lbs.

 FAQs

-How fast can a Cod fish swim?
+How fast can a Cod swim?

-Cod fish can swim at a top speed of 8.2-21 inches per second, or between 1-3 inches per second on average.
-Cod fish have to swim faster when looking for prey, especially during the day.
+Cod can swim at a top speed of 8.2-21 inches per second, or between 1-3 inches per second on average.
+Cod have to swim faster when looking for prey, especially during the day.
 At several periods of the year, their swimming pace fluctuates as sunlight provides them the energy to move quicker.

-How big is a Cod fish?
+How big is a Cod?

 In comparison to most other fish found in water, a cod is larger and heavier.
 It may use its bulk to its advantage in order to find food.
 Its length is 51 in, and it typically weighs between 55 and 70 lb.